ESIPFed/data-help-desk/docs/resources/data_and_software_resources.md

 and promote schemas for structured data on the internet.
 [schema.org](https://schema.org)

-#### Web apps and open-source tools designed to streamline the process of filling in metadata for datasets.
+### Web apps and open-source tools for filling in metadata

 Metabase: An open-source tool that allows users to create metadata profiles and manage data effectively.
 It helps structure metadata input without having to